Maintain a thick layer of mulch around plants to hold in moisture and suppress weeds.

 Their website is here.

 ARCHES (Alpine Ranch Creative Health and Ecological Solutions) is a non-profit organization, offering classes on healthy cooking, nutrition, and sustainable gardening.
-We also sponsor the East County Produce Exchange, Alpine Bulk Food Buyer’s Club, school garden classes at Jamul Primary School, and more!
+We sponsor the school garden classes at Jamul Primary School.